Xanthoparmelia idahoensis

 Xanthoparmelia idahoensis is a lichen which belongs to the Xanthoparmelia genus.
 The lichen is uncommon and is listed as endangered by the Nature Conservatory.

 Description

-Grows in bunches and found on soil it's lobes are firm but can break apart when collected.
+X. idahoensis grows in bunches and is found on soil.
+Its lobes are firm but can break apart when collected.
 Samples collected have been 2–4 cm in diameter with broad yellowish green lobes which are approximately 1.5-4 mm wide and are contorted or twisted.
-Very spare simple rhizines on the underside that are 0.2-0.3mm long.
+It has very spare simple rhizines on the underside that are 0.2-0.3mm long.

 Habitat and range

-Found in the North American southwest including the US states of Idaho, Colorado, and Wyoming and the Canadian province of Saskatchewan.
+X. idahoensis is found in the North American southwest including the US states of Idaho, Colorado, and Wyoming and the Canadian province of Saskatchewan.